HeptaSean/PySeedRecover/README.md

 riot     attitude area     blind    fabric   symbol skill    sunset   goose    shock    gasp     grape
 ```
-The stake key for this test wallet is
+The stake address for this test wallet is
 `stake1u9t04dtwptk5776eluj6ruyd782k66npnf55tdrp6dvwnzs24r8yq`.

 The simplest way to get something wrong are just small typos, some of which